Eagles sign K Elliott off Bengals practice squad

-PHILADELPHIA -- The Philadelphia Eagles are signing kicker Jake Elliott off of the Cincinnati Bengals practice squad following the hip injury to Caleb Sturgis.
+PHILADELPHIA -- The Eagles are signing kicker Jake Elliott off of the Cincinnati Bengals' practice squad following the hip injury to Caleb Sturgis.

 Elliott confirmed the move on social media.